General Information about Park Roads

 This road is very narrow and curving and the upper portion is partially unpaved.
 Both gates on this road close for winter.
-The gates are generally open from the Wednesday before Memorial Day to the last Wednesday in October, depending on weather conditions.
+The gates are generally open from the Wednesday before Memorial Day to the last Wednesday in October.
+In 2018, both gates are scheduled to open at noon on May 23 and close at noon on October 31, depending on weather conditions.
 Snow removal along this road is limited to removal of drifts that block road access once the road is open.
 RVs and trailers are not recommended (they are not permitted in the Mineral King campgrounds).

 Crystal Cave Road

 This road is open only when Crystal Cave is open for tours.
 It is generally open from mid May to late October, though it may close if the cave closes unexpectedly due to weather conditions or other hazards.

 Moro Rock / Crescent Meadow Road

 This road generally opens by the Wednesday before Memorial Day in late May and closes when it becomes impassable due to snow.
 In heavy snow years, the road may open later than usual.
 When the road is closed, it becomes a ski trail.
 In summer when the free park shuttles are running (usually from late May to early September), the road closes to private vehicles on weekends and holidays from morning through late afternoon.
 You can park at Giant Forest Museum or any other shuttle stop and ride the free park shuttle along the road.
 No drinking water is available along this road, so be sure to take some with you.

 This road is generally open daily until it becomes impassable due to snow, and is then plowed from Friday to Sunday plus Wednesday and holidays to allow access to the snowplay area at the end of the road.
 Wolverton is between the Giant Forest Museum and Lodgepole.